 In 2020, data on prices of resources are provided by approximately 50 construction material trade enterprises, as well as approximately 200 construction enterprises, which had the highest value of own account construction works in 2019.
 The share of enterprises with the value of own account construction work exceeding EUR 1 million per year amounted to 90 %, in 36 % of which the value of own account construction work exceeded EUR 5 million per year.
 Every month, nearly 2.5 thousand prices of construction resources are used for index calculations.

 For the calculation of the CCI the approach of unified models is used.
 Representative construction projects (models) are selected for the prevalent construction types in the country.
 Each model contains a set volume of expenditure on building materials, labour force and construction equipment.

-In January 2019 weights reflecting value and structure of own account construction work done by construction enterprises which are used in calculation of construction cost index were revised.
+In January 2020 weights reflecting value and structure of own account construction work done in 2019 by construction enterprises which are used in calculation of construction cost index were revised.

 - Residential buildings;

 - Non-residential buildings;